 Avoid the rain and enjoy an indoor activity in Honolulu by visiting the Honolulu Museum of Art on the Red Line: Downtown Honolulu Sightseeing Tour.
 The Museum has multiple galleries and has been a visitors favorite for over 90 years.
-With over more than 50,000 pieces spanning the last 5,000 years, from 19th- and 20th-century art to intricate Asian textiles, the Honolulu Museum of Art has something for everyone.
+Over 50,000 pieces span the last 5,000 years, from 19th- and 20th-century art to intricate Asian textiles, the Honolulu Museum of Art has something for everyone.
 Price for admission is $20 and it’s open every day EXCEPT MONDAY.
 The Waikiki Trolley stops every hour right in front of the Museum.

 Now through January 27, 2019 on exhibition is Ho‘oulu: The King Kalākaua Era.
 The exhibition prompts conversations about issues of adaptability, economy, ceremony, and, more important, gets at underlying perceptions about the Hawaiian place in the world at turn of the century.

 The Waikiki Aquarium is on the Green Line: Scenic Diamond Head Sightseeing Tour.
 The Trolley stops every 35 minutes.
-Kahala Mall is also on the Green Line and is a great place to shop and play.
+Kahala Mall, a great place to shop and play, is also on the Green Line.

 The Bernice Pauahi Bishop Museum is open every day, 9:00 a.m. to 5:00 p.m..
 The Museum is closed on Thanksgiving and Christmas Day (December 25).
 You can explore the Hawaiian Hall to learn about multiple realms of Hawaii.
 If you are into science you can discover the Richard T. Mamiya Science Adventure Center featuring exhibits that are interactive and immersive.